To enter the horse park, you must be registered as a casual rider or member.

 NO RIDING ON FOREST LAND OUTSIDE THE HORSE PARK BOUNDARY

-other than on the approved marked trails that are conditionally accessible south of the horse park.
+except on the approved marked trails that are conditionally accessible south of the horse park.

 IN THE EVENT OF AN EMERGENCY DIAL 111.